Everything You Need to Know About Mobile Payment Processing

 EMV credit card readers are those that have the capability to insert the customer’s card into a chip reader.

 You can probably guess from the section on EMV above that a chip card is a card that has the EMV chip.
 It’s important to know both terms as customers may refer to them interchangeably.
 Credit card processors may also list them interchangeably when referring to their solutions.

-The longest-standing technology for accepting credit card payments is the magstripe, which is short for magnetic stripe cards.
+The longest-standing technology for credit card processing is the magstripe, which is short for magnetic stripe cards.
 This can be found on every credit, debit, reward, prepaid, and gift card.

 Although this is the most common technology found on cards, not every POS system accepts it anymore.
 Especially in the mobile POS space.

-If you want to accept magstripe, you will need to look out for card readers that have the swipe function — the magnetic reading head.
+If you want to accept credit cards via magstripe, you will need to look out for card readers that have the swipe function — the magnetic reading head.

 QR code stands for quick response code, and its function is to bring up information quickly.
 Over the years, the use of QR codes has proven limitless.
 Most recently, they’ve been popularized in restaurants as a result of the pandemic.